2019 Peterborough by-election: Candidates and campaign

-Results
+Result

 The winner's percentage of the total vote (30.9%) was the lowest at a by-election since the 1946 Combined English Universities by-election (30.0%).
 However, there have been twelve lower winning shares in general elections.

 Reaction and aftermath

 Labour leader Jeremy Corbyn welcomed the result as an endorsement of his party's stance: "This result shows that in spite of the divisions and deadlock over Brexit, when it comes to a vote on the issues that directly affect people’s lives, Labour’s case for real change has strong support across the country".

 Despite the loss, Brexit Party candidate Mike Greene characterised the result as a significant breakthrough for his party, claiming to have "shaken up British politics".
 Party leader Nigel Farage attended the count but left before the result was announced.

 After the Brexit Party questioned the validity of the result, five electoral fraud allegations were investigated.
 It was claimed that Tariq Mahmood, who was jailed in 2008 for postal vote interference, had played a role in the Labour Party campaign for the by-election.
 Labour denied he had had any role in the campaign, although he did attend the count as a member of the public.
 The Brexit Party announced on 24 June 2019 that they would be lodging a review petition under the Representation of the People Act 1983.
 On 15 July, Cambridgeshire Constabulary announced the final conclusion of their investigations and determined that no offences had been committed.
 In 2020, Brexit Party candidate Mike Greene was ordered to pay the Labour Party's legal costs after dropping a High Court challenge.

-On 21 September the Peterborough Telegraph reported that the Green Party had submitted incorrect election expenses, having failed to declare the £15 cost of a visit by former party leader Natalie Bennett.
+On 21 September, the Peterborough Telegraph reported that the Green Party had submitted incorrect election expenses, having failed to declare the £15 cost of a visit by former party leader Natalie Bennett.
 The party stated that, having been aware of the cost, they would add the sum retrospectively to the expenses.

 Ultimately, Lisa Forbes' hold on the seat lasted for just six months.
 When a general election was held was held in December 2019, Paul Bristow captured the seat for the Conservatives with a majority of over 2,500 votes.